121-125 Mitcham Lane

 - Sex problems

 - Sexual abuse

 - Work-related stress

-In recognition that psychotherapy and counselling can be difficult to afford for many people, my fees are negotiable at assessment.
+In recognition that psychotherapy and counselling can often be difficult for people to afford my fees are negotiable at assessment.
 As a general guide:

-I operate a sliding scale of £40-£60 for daytime sessions of 50 minutes depending on your means.
+I operate a sliding scale: £40-£60 for daytime sessions depending on your circumstances.

 Initial Assessment sessions are 60-90 minutes and are charged at £50.